ankur0904/translation-browser-extension/README.md

 7. **Done 🎉**

-*Now you can use the extension in your browser.*
+*Now you can use the extension in your browser 😊😊😊*